insin/newforms/docs/validation.rst

    }

 Another approach might involve assigning the error message to one of the fields.
-In this case, let's assign an error message to both the "subject" and "ccMyself rows in the form display:
+In this case, let's assign an error message to both the "subject" and "ccMyself" rows in the form display:

 .. code-block:: javascript